 US oil may retest resistance at $88.62

-The uptrend is riding on a wave 5, which may travel to $93, assuming that it is as long as the wave 1.
+The contract is riding on a wave 5, which may travel to $93, assuming it is equal to the wave 1.

-The correction triggered by the resistance at $88.62 seems to have ended around $86.38.
-A further drop is unlikely.
+The resistance at $88.62 seems to be pretty strong, as it triggered two corrections.

+As long as oil hovers above $86.38, the uptrend will be intact.

 On the daily chart, a fierce wave iii is unfolding towards $91.50-$93.82 range, as pointed by the upper trendline of an expanding wedge.

-It is critical that oil remains above $86.30 to keep its uptrend steady.
+It is critical that oil remains above a key support at $86.30, close to $86.38 (hourly chart), to keep its uptrend steady.

 Each reader should consult his or her own professional or other advisers for business, financial or legal advice regarding the products mentioned in the analyses.